Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 5.5-point favorites heading into Game 3 of the Western Conference Finals against the Denver Nuggets at Crypto.com Arena on Saturday, starting at 8:30 PM ET on ABC.
-The Nuggets lead the series 2-0.
-The over/under in the matchup is set at 223.5.
+The Los Angeles Lakers are 3.5-point favorites heading into a decisive Game 4 of the Western Conference Finals against the Denver Nuggets at Crypto.com Arena on Monday, starting at 8:30 PM ET on ESPN.
+The Nuggets lead the series 3-0.
+The matchup has an over/under set at 224.5 points.

 Lakers vs. Nuggets Odds & Info